What Really Happened to Pan Am? The Hijacking That Destroyed an Empire

 The honest answer is probably not, but Lockerbie accelerated the end by years and made a recovery impossible.

 After the bombing, passenger bookings collapsed.
 People were terrified to fly Pan Am specifically.
-The airline lost an estimated 150 to 200 million dollars in revenue in the months after Lockerbie just from booking cancellations.
+The airline lost an estimated 150 to 200 million dollars in revenue from cancelations in the months after Lockerbie.
 That was on top of the liability from the crash itself, which eventually resulted in settlements to victims families totaling hundreds of millions of dollars.

 Pan Am tried to restructure.
 It attempted to spin off its transatlantic routes, it sought new investors, it filed Chapter 11 in January 1991 and tried to operate a smaller airline out of Miami.
 But the capital never came together.
 On December 4, 1991, exactly three years and two weeks after Lockerbie, Pan Am flew its last flight.

 A financially healthy Pan Am might have survived Lockerbie.
-A financially stressed Pan Am could not absorb a catastrophic blow to both its balance sheet and its public reputation at the same time.
+A financially stressed Pan Am could not absorb the catastrophic blow to both its balance sheet and its public reputation at the same time.